One Who Has (Almost) Seen the Eye…

 Placing yourself at the center of it all, in the eye of the storm, can help give you the stability and perspective you need to weather the uncontrollable world around you.
 You are all you can really control, and a good way to help yourself do that is to meditate on hurricanes, their structure, the spiral and finding your center amidst the madness.

-My good friend’s mother, Mary Beth, is an astrologer (among other things) and was visiting earlier this summer.
+A friend’s mother is an astrologer (among other things) and was visiting earlier this summer.
 We were talking about various aspects of our birth charts and I said to her, “I’m an Aries with a Cancer moon”, to which she replied “Oh, now that’s a hurricane!”
 Indeed.
 (Or was it my Gemini ascendant combined with Aries that made her say that…either seems to work!)

 When I reflected on that, I realized that it is a great metaphor for two choices that we have…one can either be the hurricane itself – the whole, spinning, blowing, destructive force, or one can be the eye – the controlled, calm, inner circle that sees everything spinning and thundering all around but is not actually a part of it.